Posted on Tuesday, 26th July 2011 by Dennis Damp

 So close but so far away… A site visitor’s agency was offering early outs however he was just a few months shy of the required 25 years of service.
 He wanted to apply his accrued annual leave to his service date to qualify.
 Unfortunately, annual leave can only be used with RIFs or a discontinued service retirement when an employee is involuntarily separated or has a redirected reassignment outside of their commuting area.

-Military credits can be used to qualify for a VERA… You need a minimum of 5 years of civilian service to be eligible for a civilian retirement annuity.
+You need a minimum of 5 years of civilian service to be eligible for a civilian retirement annuity.
 However, after the 5 years is met, the military service is creditable towards years of service for all the other voluntary retirement eligibility requirements: MRA +10; MRA +30; 60 years old with 20 years of service; and the VERA requirements – age 50 with 20 years of service or any age with 25 years of service.
 Review all eligibility requriements for FERS and CSRS retirement.

-One major consideration, especially for those leaving in their 40s and 50s, is what you will do when you retire.
-Most will look for other employment and it is important to stay active and involved.
-Go to our Jobs Center to find employers that are specifically looking for retired feds with experience.
 Many companies seek out retired federal workers because of their extensive experience in many areas.
 Explore your options before you sign on the dotted line, especially since you will more than likely need supplemental income with an early retirement.
 Our job listings consolidate national listings for all occupations and in all sectors.
-Search for occupations of interest.

 Complete details for VERA and VSIP programs: